MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/template.md

 ## Headings

 Examples of first- and second-level headings are above.

+There **must** be only one first-level heading in your topic, which will be displayed as the on-page title.

+Second-level headings will generate the on-page TOC that appears in the "In this article" section underneath the on-page title.

 ### Third-level heading
 #### Fourth-level heading